emo-bon/observatory-profile/README.md

 # observatory profile
+The profiles for the RO-Crates for the various "observatory-xxx" repositories.

 ## jinja templates (for pysembench)
+[templates](https://github.com/emo-bon/observatory-profile/tree/feature/sequenceinfo_extension/templates) The folder containing the templates used to convert the CSV format logsheets into turtle

-## quality control configuration (for py-data-rules)
+## Quality Control configuration (for py-data-rules)

-The columns of the EMO BON sampling logsheets are defined in the [logsheet schema](https://github.com/emo-bon/observatory-profile/blob/main/logsheet_schema_extended.csv) parked here.
+[logsheet schema](https://github.com/emo-bon/observatory-profile/blob/feature/sequenceinfo_extension/logsheet_schema_extended.csv) describes the schema of the logsheets, i.e. what the columns are, their data types, their semantic links.
+This is input to the quality control action and the templates.

 The metadata included in this spreadsheet are the following:
 * An column that tells us if all the information for the column has been found, or comments to keep an eye on (for internal management use only)